DataDog/documentation/content/en/tracing/trace_collection/_index.md

 <br/>

-In containerized, serverless, or certain other environments, APM-specific configurations are required on both the Tracer and Agent to ensure that traces can be properly received, so ensure you have followed instructions for both components.
+If you don't use the 1-Step APM onboarding option, APM-specific configurations are required on both the Tracer and Agent to ensure that traces can be properly received from containerized, serverless, or certain other environments.
+Ensure you have followed instructions for both components.

 ## Step 2 - Instrument your application